Common Career Mistakes and How to Avoid Them

 Stagnation

-- Look for Mentoring: Find an individual mentor who can provide assistance, suggestions, collaborations or identify areas to improve.
+- Get Mentoring: Find an individual mentor who can provide assistance, suggestions, collaborations, or point out areas for improvement.

 Negativity